Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 `project` --> `layer` --> `component`/`group` --> `file`

 In other words, the restrictions specified by `for-context:` or `not-for-context` for a *list node* are applied to it child nodes.
-Children *list nodes* inherit the restrictions from their parent.
+Child *list nodes* inherit the restrictions from their parent.

 > **Note:**
 >